KU Sunbeam Preschool celebrates 100th anniversary

-On Friday, 10 October, KU Sunbeam Preschool celebrated the remarkable achievement of 100 years of delivering high quality education and care since its establishment in 1925.
+On Friday 10 October 2025, KU Sunbeam Preschool celebrated the remarkable achievement of 100 years of delivering high quality education and care since its establishment in 1925.

 For the service’s 100th Anniversary celebration, families, children and staff gathered in KU Sunbeam’s outdoor play area.
-Amongst attendees were KU Children’s Services CEO, Christine Legg; KU Children’s Service’s Board member, Birgitte Maibom; KU Sunbeam Director, Sarah Kim; Manager, Aboriginal and Torres Strait Islander Programs, Gisella Wilson; Lead Education and Quality Manager, Brooke Rankin; Education and Quality Manager, Deborah Loveday; Education and Support Manager, Amy Kabos; and Learning and Development Practice Facilitator, Laure Hislop.
+Amongst attendees were KU Children’s Services CEO, Christine Legg; KU Children’s Services Board member, Birgitte Maibom; KU Sunbeam Director, Sarah Kim; Manager, Aboriginal and Torres Strait Islander Programs, Gisella Wilson; Lead Education and Quality Manager, Brooke Rankin; Education and Quality Manager, Deborah Loveday; Education and Support Manager, Amy Kabos; and Learning and Development Practice Facilitator, Laure Hislop.

 Among the special guests was City of Sydney Councillor, Zann Maxwell.